superadministration/super/README.md

 * Looks reasonably nice and modern
 * All assets are vendored (doesn't require Sass, PostCSS, Babel, etc)

+Super was inspired in part by the admin frameworks [ActiveAdmin](activeadmin) and [Administrate](administrate).
+If Super doesn't quite fit your requirements at this moment, one of those might meet your needs better.

 ## Professional edition